mecanicascience/WaterDropEngine_Cpp/README.md

 Once this step is done, go to the `lib` folder, and run the command `git clone https://github.com/glfw/glfw` to clone the GLFW library.
 Then, go to `lib` and run the command `git clone https://github.com/g-truc/glm`.

 Once all of these is done, you are ready to start using WaterDropEngine.
 Just go under the `app` folder and start creating your own application.
+You can see engine examples under the `app/examples` folder.

 <br/>